Codon usage bias: Mutation bias versus selection

 Although the mechanism of codon bias selection remains controversial, possible explanations for this bias fall into two general categories.
 One explanation revolves around natural selection, in which codon bias contributes to the efficiency and/or accuracy of protein expression and therefore undergoes positive selection.
 Selection can explain why more frequent codons are recognized by more abundant tRNA molecules, as well as the correlation between preferred codons, tRNA levels, and gene copy numbers.
 Amino acids incorporation at more frequent codons occurs faster than that of rare codons.
 Faster translation can increase the cellular concentration of free ribosomes and potentially the rate of initiation for messenger RNAs (mRNAs).
 Codon usage can have substantial effects on cotranslational folding.

 The second explanation for codon usage invokes neutral effects.
 These include both mutation bias (which tends to make codons with Gs and Cs more common than codons with As and Cs) and GC-biased gene conversion (which does the reverse).
 Different organisms exhibit different mutation biases, and the level of genome-wide GC-content is a significant parameter in explaining codon bias differences among organisms.
+In different organisms, and in different genes of the same organism, the relative effect of selection and neutral effects, is different.